-Nestling between vineyards in the southern part of the Judean lower hills (the Shfelah) the ancient site of Lachish is now an archaeological park.
-However, some 2,700 years Lachish was the second most important city in the Judean Kingdom.
-It what a double set of walls, a massive gate complex, and a large-scale palace in its center.
-Around the palace traces of stables were probably indicate also a military force of chariots.
-Yet in 701 BCE the site was destroyed after a brutal assault of the Assyrian.
-On a hot day in 2017 Erick and I reviewed the site and its dramatic history.
+Nestling between vineyards in the southern part of the Judean lower hills (the Shephelah), the ancient site of Lachish is now an archaeological park.
+However, some 2,700 years ago, Lachish was the second most important city in the Judean Kingdom.
+It had a double set of walls, a massive gate complex, and a large-scale palace in its center.
+Around the palace, traces of stables probably indicate a military force of chariots.
+Yet, in 701 BCE, the site was destroyed after a brutal assault of the Assyrian.
+On a hot day in 2017, Erick and I reviewed the site and its dramatic history.

 Lachish itself was later abandoned.
-Eventually even its location was forgotten.
+Eventually, even its location was forgotten.
 Lachish was properly identified only in the 1920’s and excavated since by several archaeological expeditions.
-The most impressive finds are the remains of the Assyrian ramp built against its SW end.
+The most impressive finds are the remains of the Assyrian ramp built against its southwestern end.
 Ballista stone balls can still be found in the fill of the ramp.
-The Gate complex is also very impressive.
-In recent years an altar turned into a toilet seat was found in one of the gate’s rooms.
+The gate complex is also very impressive.
+In recent years, an altar turned into a toilet seat was found in one of the gate’s rooms.

-Of the royal palace and stables only the foundations are left, by they are a good indication of the scale of their original construction.
+Of the royal palace and stables, only the foundations are left.
+Still they provide a good indication of the scale of their original size.

-Lachish is been developed for tourism intensively in recent years.
-A visitor center is also planned at the foot of the site.
+Lachish has been intensively developed for tourism in recent years, including a new visitor center.
 Like in Masada, for a full appreciation of the site and the great drama it witnessed, it is recommended to tour the site with a guide.